mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

 ----------

-The simplest way of working locally (i.e., on your own machine) on the Octez codebase, using a new dependency is to install it using ``opam``.
+The simplest way of working locally (i.e., on your own machine) on the Mavkit codebase, using a new dependency is to install it using ``opam``.

-Because you have used ``make build-dev-deps`` in order to install the Octez dependencies, you have access to the default opam repository in addition to the dedicated one.
+Because you have used ``make build-dev-deps`` in order to install the Mavkit dependencies, you have access to the default opam repository in addition to the dedicated one.

 **Install your dependency:** ``opam install foo``